-Both Departments in this case work towards the same common goal of handling ground operations, but the goals of Ground Handling and Flight Ops are different.
+Both Departments in this case work towards the same common goal of handling ground operations, but the operational goals of Ground Handling and Flight Ops are different.

 So, a catchier way of answering the question is:

-Different Divisions, Different Goals
+- Different Divisions, Different Goals

-Different Department, Common Whole
+- Different Department, Common Goal

 Example Uses of Divisions

 Let’s take three fictional companies and see how they might use divisions differently.

 #1 Aviation A is a small airline with 100 employees that flies in a limited geographical area, say among the Hawaiian Islands.
 Because they are small, it does not make sense financially or organizationally to take the time/money to: